What questions you should actually ask during a job interview

 Contemporary organizations consist of teams.
 Almost everyone works in a team of 5 to 10 close co-workers and if you feel good with these people, you want to stay, if you don’t fit in, you will leave.
 Personal fit is even more important if everyday communication and interaction is limited or technically mediated in virtual or semi-virtual teams.
 This is especially crucial in the temporary teams that are so common to modern organizations.
 A well-fitting temporary team might do a great job, and in the other extreme they might do nothing.

 So, it makes sense to evaluate team fit, to find out who fits in with these co-worker groups.
 It only makes sense if the team members are involved and team culture is mapped and described in some professional way.
 If you have done this, then you can dig into the differences of the candidates of your team and make yourself aware of what each candidate might bring to your team and what difficulties could arise in on-boarding.
+It’s also important to gather sufficient evidence and act prior to filing for a hostile job environment claim, ensuring you have a thorough understanding of potential workplace dynamics and candidate interactions.

 Luckily, there are tools you can use for this, such as Teamscope, a new people analytics app based on the best current science in personality measurement, high performing teams and value theories.
 The model measures hundreds of data points about each team member and calculates all the interactions between these characteristics with all the persons involved.
 As soon as each team member has spent about 15 minutes with the application, an automatic interactive visualization appears, and the team leader and members can use it to improve their team performance.
 It can also be used for selecting candidates who would best fit in with the existing team members.